Menü

 Alternative Metrics: Altmetrics

-Based on the problems of citation-based impact measurements described above, alternative non-traditional metrics have recently been proposed as a means of measuring research work and publication impact.
+Given the limitations of citation-based impact measures described above, alternative, non-traditional metrics have recently been proposed to assess research and publication impact.
 These are often referred to as altmetrics.
 The term is an amalgamation of the words alternative and metrics and is used to refer to an alternative means of calculating the impact of a published article.
-Altmetrics depend heavily on social media to determine the impact of academic publications (e.g. dissemination of an article via Twitter, Facebook or bookmarking systems such as Mendeley).
-Altmetrics are currently at an early stage of development, and there is still a lack of clarity as to how alternative metrics can be accurately interpreted.
-The general goal, however, is to persist in trying out alternatives to traditional citation impact metrics.
+Altmetrics depend heavily on social media to capture the impact of academic publications (e.g. dissemination of an article via Mastodon or BlueSky, Facebook or bookmarking systems such as Mendeley).
+The general goal is to persist in trying out alternatives to traditional citation impact metrics.
 Altmetrics also offer a means of gathering data on other works in the fields of science and research (e.g. the publication of research data, or blog posts) and to measure their dissemination in near-real-time.
 Altmetrics are metrics about individual items, i.e. they are used to measure the impact of a specific item such as a scholarly article or blog post.
 In contrast, other metrics such as the Journal Impact Factor measure the impact of a journal and can only give averaged values for individual scholarly articles.
 A range of tools is available to help researchers measure alternative metrics about their publications.

 Tools for gathering altmetrics